Policies on Study Away Teaching

 State Department Travel Warnings

 International courses shall only be initiated in countries with official United States relations.
 Students will be allowed to study in a country under a U.S. Department of State Travel Warning only in rare exceptions (and additional application procedures apply).
-Exceptions must be approved by the Director of CICE, in consultation with the IDPC and the Provost’s office.
-If a Travel Warning is issued for a country during the time a Gustavus Adolphus student or faculty is in that country, the CICE will work with the appropriate sources to determine the best course of action to reduce risk.
+Exceptions must be approved by the Director of CICE, in consultation with the International Safety Committee.
+If a Travel Warning is issued for a country during the time a Gustavus Adolphus student or faculty member is in that country, the CICE will work with the appropriate sources to determine the best course of action to reduce risk.

-Off-campus study, whether undertaken abroad or in a United States setting other than the Gustavus campus, shall be characterized by the same academic rigor and high expectation for student work as on-campus study.
+Study away programs, whether undertaken abroad or in a domestic setting other than the Gustavus campus, shall be characterized by the same academic rigor and high expectation for student work as on-campus study.
 Study away courses are expected to:

-Off-campus courses shall reflect the academic importance of offering the course at the chosen site and shall integrate the subject being studied with site visits, guest lecturers, and assignments.
+- reflect the academic importance of offering the course at the chosen site;

 Course Contact Hours

-Courses offered off-campus shall have at least as much contact time as courses offered on campus (40 or more contact hours per course per term).
+Study away courses shall have at least as much contact time as courses offered on campus (40 or more contact hours per course per term).
 Normally they will have considerably more than this minimum.
-Contact times include class meetings, lectures by the instructor or guest lecturers and supervised course-related activities.
-Although the nature of out-of-class work undertaken in off-campus courses may differ considerably from out-of-class work undertaken in an on-campus course, the time students are expected to devote to out-of-class work (such as reading, research and preparation of assignments) shall be approximately the same in study away courses as it is in on-campus courses.
+Contact times include class meetings, lectures by the instructor or guest lecturers, and supervised, course-related activities.
+Although the nature of out-of-class work undertaken in study away programs may differ considerably from out-of-class work undertaken in an on-campus course, the time students are expected to devote to out-of-class work (such as reading, research and preparation of assignments) shall be approximately the same in study away courses as it is in on-campus courses.

 Evaluation of Students